featurist/pogoscript/_posts/2013-12-07-concurrency-patterns.md

 If an error occurs while executing `fs.read file`, then `console.log` will not be executed.
 In JavaScript, this happens when an error is returned as the first argument to the callback.

-In PogoScript, errors follow regular exception semantics as found in (non-async) JavaScript and many other languages.
+In PogoScript, errors from asynchronous functions follow regular exception semantics as found in (non-async) JavaScript and many other languages.
 You can catch the exception using a `try catch` expression:

     try
         content = fs.read file ('a.txt', 'utf-8')!